Skip links

 Value addition activities

-To promote income generation and strengthen women’s economic autonomy by enhancing the role of urban agriculture beyond subsistence.
-Seventy percent of participants reported selling part of the vegetables they produced
+To promote income generation and strengthen women's economic autonomy, enhancing urban agriculture beyond self-consumption.
+70% of participants reported selling part of the vegetables produced

 3

-New latrines were built to improve the community’s hygiene and sanitation conditions
+New latrines built to improve the community’s hygiene and sanitary conditions

 4

-Cisterns were built for rainwater harvesting, helping ensure water supply for the irrigation of urban gardens
+Cisterns built for rainwater harvesting, ensuring water supply for the irrigation of urban gardens

 50%